 Hypothesis & Assumptions

-Make the case for why you’re recommending a specific focus area and its strategic initiatives.
-Demonstrate how each initiative plays a role in reaching a goal or set of goals.
+Make the case for why you’re recommending a specific focus area and its underlying initiatives.
+Demonstrate how each marketing initiative plays a role in reaching a goal or set of goals.

-For example, “By placing a featured call-to-action and conversion form above the fold on our website homepage, we anticipate our website sessions-to-contacts conversion rate will increase by 0.75–1%.”
+For example, “By placing a featured call-to-action (CTA) and conversion form above the fold on our website homepage, we anticipate our website sessions-to-contacts conversion rate will increase from 0.75% to 1%.”

-Who will champion various initiatives within the proposed roadmap?
-If you have multiple team members within your marketing department, be sure to first get buy-in.
+Who on your marketing team will champion various initiatives within the proposed roadmap?
+If you have multiple team members in your marketing department, be sure to first get buy-in.
 Then, assign duties and deadlines to help ensure timely deployment of initiatives and, just as importantly, provide empowerment and accountability.
-A marketing roadmap requires a team effort.
+Executing a quarterly marketing plan requires a team effort.

-One of the benefits of a quarterly roadmap is that it offers much more flexibility than a yearly plan.
+A quarterly roadmap offers much more flexibility than a yearly plan.
 Making changes within your 90-day roadmap requires tracking results along the way and gauging how you’re doing related to your goals.

-Do so mid-way through the quarter to identify and discuss any needed adjustments before the roadmap period ends.
+Assess progress mid-way through the quarter to identify strengths and weaknesses and discuss any needed adjustments before the roadmap period ends.
 Then, two weeks prior to the end of your roadmap period, evaluate the results-to-date to determine next steps.
-If you made noticeable progress toward a specific goal, for example, but need more time and need to keep the momentum going, make it a focus in your next roadmap.
+If you made noticeable progress toward a specific goal, but need more time and need to keep the momentum going, make it a focus area in your next roadmap, too.